-- 285 Ralph Peck, an American civil engineer and another of the leading figures in soil mechanics, introduced himself to Skempton and Skempton introduced Laurits Bjerrum.
+- 285 Ralph Peck, an American civil engineer and another of the leading figures in soil mechanics, introduced himself to Skempton while Skempton introduced Laurits Bjerrum.
 After the introductions almost immediately, the three of them agreed to have dinner that evening.
 Laurits, who knew Zurich very well where he worked from 1947 to 1951, chose a quiet restaurant by Lake Zurich, and during this dinner, a good personal relationship with the then unknown Ralph Peck was initiated and the relationship - 290 between Bjerrum and Skempton was strengthened.
-The congress started in Zurich, that included four days of technical visits, and ended in Lausanne.
-Among the technical visits, as mentioned above, was a visit to the Marmorera Dam, which was well known to Bjerrum from his years of work at the Research Institute of Hydraulic and Civil Engineering at the ETH Zurich.
+The congress started in Zurich, included four days of technical visits, and ended in Lausanne.
+Among the technical visits, as mentioned above, was a visit to the Marmorera Dam, which was well known to Bjerrum from his years of work at the VAWE at ETH Zurich.

-Later, during the same congress, Bjerrum, Peck and Skempton had the opportunity to meet for dinner,
+Later, during the same congress, Bjerrum, Peck and Skempton had the opportunity to meet for dinner, throughout his life, along with his passionate enthusiasm, great intelligence, and endless capacity for 300 hard work.

 295 this time, with Juul Hvorslev, another international figure in Soil Mechanics, who spoke to them about his research on effective stresses.
 As a result of this dinner, and especially encouraged by Laurits Bjerrum, Skempton decided to apply effective stress analysis to slopes in the London clays.

-This is an example of Bjerrum's lifelong influence on the people around him, which he manifested throughout his life, along with his passionate enthusiasm, great intelligence, and endless capacity for hard work.
+This is an example of Bjerrum's lifelong influence on the people around him, which he manifested